Van Ruyten 58FF 12V-230V 100W Inverter.

 I used suitable heavy duty figure eight cable, with a good quality bakelite in line fuse holder with a 10A fuse, and terminated it with a two pin polarised plug

-The next point of call was the buffer condenser.
+The next point of call was the timing condenser.
 This was a paper .56uF type, which for an inverter like this, seemed to be a value lower than one would normally use.
 To cut a long story short, I found that it indeed it was.
 Not surprisingly, during testing this condenser failed with excessive leakage.

-New Buffer Condenser.
+New Timing Condenser.

 Time to have a look at the waveforms and see what was going on.
 The standard procedure is to connect a CRO across the transformer primary, for this is the waveform the vibrator contacts see.
 Because one side of the CRO input is earthed, it means the DC supply must be floating.
 (The differential inputs of a dual trace CRO can be used instead).

 As can be seen in the above waveform, there is excessive overshoot.
 Indeed, there was some arcing at the vibrator contacts.
 When the inverter was loaded with an incandescent 100W light bulb, the overshoot was eliminated and the arcing stopped, as expected.
-Clearly, the buffer capacitance is inadequate.
+Clearly, the timing capacitance is inadequate.
 I can only assume the inverter was mostly run with sufficient load, for the vibrator to have survived this long.
-Now, to find out what value of buffer capacitance would be suitable.
+Now, to find out what value of timing capacitance would be suitable.

-2uF buffer condenser, no load.
+2uF timing condenser, no load.

 It didn't take long with a selection of high voltage capacitors to determine that 2uF was the ideal value.
 No load current consumption on the 12V supply dropped from 4A with the .56uF, to 1.6A with 2uF.
 As can be seen above, the waveform is much more like it should be.
 If the inverter was only ever to be used with completely resistive loads, the buffer capacitance could be left at 2uF, but in real world practice it needs to be higher to cater for inductive loads.